 I took annual mammograms in stride, even when I was called back for a retake.
-I knew I had dense breasts that sometimes made it hard to read the images.
+I knew I had dense breasts that sometimes made reading the images difficult.
 I had a routine mammogram on May 2, 2018 — my 71st birthday.
-The tech came back into the examining room after the radiologist looked at my films and pronounced me “good to go.”
+The tech returned to the examining room after the radiologist looked at my films and pronounced me “good to go.”
 I was surprised, then, when I got a call a few days later asking me to return to the hospital for an ultrasound of my left breast.
-The computer detected an abnormality.
-I still wasn’t concerned.
-There was no history of breast cancer in my family that I’d heard of.
-I did regular self-exams and didn’t feel anything.
+The computer detected an abnormality, but I still wasn’t concerned.
+There was no history of breast cancer in my family that I’d heard of, and I did regular self-exams and didn’t feel anything.
 I was totally unprepared when the ultrasound led to a biopsy, which was followed by a diagnosis of invasive cancer.

-It’s not my style to succumb to a victim mentality, nor to retreat into denial.
+It’s not my style to succumb to a victim mentality or retreat into denial.
 I read everything I could about surviving breast cancer from reputable sources, ignored community chat rooms full of collective anxiety, and made some changes.
 There is very little solid research on what prevents breast cancer recurrence, but there are some common-sense guidelines to follow.
 I focused on my diet, increasing daily servings of fruits and vegetables.
-I decreased fat, sugar and alcohol intake.
-I limited red meat, grilled and cured meats, GMO foods and I bought organic produce whenever possible.
-I took brisk, daily walks for at least 30 minutes each day.
-I worked on stress reduction, journaling every morning and listening to guided meditation recordings before bed every night.
+I decreased fat, sugar, and alcohol intake.
+I limited red meat, grilled and cured meats, and GMO foods and bought organic produce whenever possible.
+I took brisk daily walks for at least 30 minutes each day.
+I worked on stress reduction, journaling every morning, and listening to guided meditation recordings before bed every night.
 I restructured my life to keep cancer at bay.

 I will continue the meds for at least four more years and do annual diagnostic mammograms.
-I will see my oncologist on a regular basis and I am to report any health changes.
+I will see my oncologist regularly, and I am to report any health changes.
 I’ll need periodic bone density testing to see if my medication is causing my bones to thin.
 If so, I’ll require additional treatment.

-There are no guarantees that the lifestyles changes that I’ve made will prolong my life, but I promise that whatever time I have left, will be quality time.
+There are no guarantees that the lifestyle changes I’ve made will prolong my life, but I promise that whatever time I have left will be quality time.
 I’m oddly thankful for my cancer journey and confidently hopeful for my future.

-To others surviving breast cancer: each path is different, each path brings change.
+To others surviving breast cancer: each path is different, and each path brings change.